xrdocs/ncs5500/_tutorials/ncs5500-chassis-new-generation-commons.md

 ![PSU-connection2.png]({{site.baseurl}}/images/PSU-connection2.png){: .align-center}

-With this logic, whether we lose grid A or grid B, each pair of PSU can provide 4400 + 2200 = 6.6kW.
+With this logic, whether we lose grid A or grid B, each pair of PSUs can provide 4400 + 2200 = 6.6kW.

 ## Conclusion